open-tale/open-tale.github.io/_docs/05-skills.md

 #### Source of Health

-When a critical roll happens on a Heal, another character can be chosen to be healed by the same amountThe new target must be within the Heal range (from the caster).
+When the SP of Heal is a multiple of 3, another character can be chosen to be healed by the same amount.
+The new target must be within the Heal range (from the caster).

 #### Brave Medic